top of page

 Frequently Asked Questions

-Q: Have there always been Excess Tax districts?
-How did this happen?
+Q: Have there always been Excess Advantages districts?

 Before the 1980s, all CA districts were locally funded, and school funding was driven mostly by the wealth of each community.
 A series of court cases, starting with the well-known Serrano vs. Priest, required the state to equalize funding.
 But a loophole preserved the Excess Tax districts.
 They are a remnant of that earlier era, when the wealth of a community determined the quality of its schools.